-As part of our lending business, our Company has obtained registrations for its trademarks, which include, among others, adhanipay, adhanibiz, adhanibiz, adhanibiz, adhanibiz, adhanibiz, and adhanibiz for our mobile application based lending business.
-Additionally, we have applied for trademark registration of the logo adhani under various classes, which are currently pending registration.
+As part of our lending business, our Company has obtained registrations for its trademarks, which include, among others, adhanipay, adhanibiz, adhanibiz, adhanibit, adhanibit,

-See also "Risk Factors - We may be unable to protect our logos, brand names and other intellectual property rights which are critical to our business." on page 40.
+See also "Risk Factors - We may be unable to protect our logos, brand names and other intellectual property rights which are critical to our business." on page 42.